-[&]quot;Licensing basis safety function" means the total safety function and is not directed toward a loss of redundancy.
+&quot;Licensing basis safety function" means the total safety function and is not directed toward a loss of redundancy.
 A loss of one subsystem does not defeat the intended safety function as long as the other subsystem is operable.

-- safety-significant products or services that are defective or of indeterminate quality; - 5.
-Equipment failures caused by inadequate or improper maintenance substantially complicate recovery from a plant transient; - 6.
-A licensee fails to obtain prior Commission approval required by 10 CFR 50.59 for a change that has a consequence evaluated by the SDP as having low-to-moderate or greater safety significance (i.e., white, yellow, or red); or - 7.
-A licensee fails to update the FSAR as required by 10 CFR 50.71(e), and the un-updated FSAR is used to perform a 10 CFR 50.59 evaluation for a change to the facility or procedures, implemented without Commission approval, that results in a condition evaluated as having low-to-moderate or greater safety significance (i.e., white, yellow, or red) by the SDP.

-d.
-SL IV violations involve, for example:

-- 1. A failure to comply with a technical specification action requirement demonstrates misapplication of the conventions in technical specifications Section 1.0, "Use and Application", or the allowances for LCO and surveillance requirement applicabilities in technical specifications Section 3.0; - 2.
-Violations of 10 CFR 50.59 result in conditions evaluated as having very low safety significance (i.e., green) by the SDP; - A licensee fails to update the FSAR as required by 10 CFR 50.71(e) but the lack of up-to-date information has not resulted in any unacceptable change to the facility or procedures; or - 4.
-A licensee fails to adequately assess the risk of plant operations associated with implementation of a risk-informed technical specification allowance such that the allowance is implemented inappropriately.
+- 3. Changes in reactor parameters cause unanticipated reductions in margins to safety; - 4.
+A licensee fails to adequately oversee contractors, which results in the use of safety-significant products or services that are defective or of indeterminate quality; - Equipment failures caused by inadequate or improper maintenance substantially complicate recovery from a plant transient; - A licensee fails to obtain prior Commission approval required by 10 CFR 50.59 for a change that has a consequence evaluated by the SDP as having: - (a) low-to-moderate or greater safety significance (i.e., white, yellow, or red); or - (b) very low safety significance (i.e., green) and caused the NRC to undertake a further inquiry such that a significant revision to either the licensee's change or evaluation was required; [348] - 7.
+A licensee fails to update the FSAR as required by 10 CFR 50.71(e), and the un-updated FSAR is used to perform a 10 CFR 50.59 evaluation for a change to the facility or procedures, implemented without Commission approval, that results in a condition evaluated as having low-to-moderate or greater safety significance (i.e., white, yellow, or red) by the SDP. - A licensee fails to retain records as required by 10- CFR -50.71 or 10 -CFR -Part -50, Appendix B, Criterion XVII, where the consequence evaluated by the SDP as having low-to-moderate or greater safety significance (i.e., white, yellow, or red).
+[281] - d.
+SL IV violations involve, for example: - A failure to comply with a technical specification action requirement demonstrates misapplication of the conventions in technical specifications Section 1.0, "Use and Application", or the allowances for LCO and surveillance requirement applicability in technical specifications Section 3.0; - 2.
+Violations of 10 CFR 50.59 result in conditions evaluated as having very low safety significance (i.e., green) by the SDP; and did not cause the NRC to undertake a further inquiry such that a significant revision to either the licensee's change or evaluation was required; [348] - 3.
+A licensee fails to update the FSAR as required by 10 CFR 50.71(e) and the lack of upto-date information has a material impact on safety or licensed activities; ex